jadenpinto/Bricks-Puzzle-Linear-Programming/README.md

 ## Running the Code

-To run the solver on a set of test input files: bash Copy Edit
+To run the solver on a set of test input files:
 ```bash
 ./puzzle_out Tests/*
 ```